DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

         cd /home/me/GraphBLAS
         make

-    If the 'make' command above fails, do this instead (assuming you are in the /home/me/GraphBLAS/GraphBLAS folder for MATLAB, or /home/me/GraphBLAS for Octave), outside of MATLAB/Octave:
+    If the 'make' command above fails, do the following instead (assuming you are in the /home/me/GraphBLAS/GraphBLAS folder for MATLAB, or /home/me/GraphBLAS for Octave), outside of MATLAB/Octave:

         cd build
         cmake  ..